-- ii The annual detailed budget update shall include the projected costs, benefits, and energy saving goals of each program, as well as the total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - iii.
+- iii.
 Annual EE Plans may include proposals for system benefit charge rate changes. - iv.
 The Annual Plan shall identify the energy cost savings and bill impacts that Rhode Island ratepayers will realize through its implementation. - v.
 The Annual Plan filings shall also provide for adjustment, as necessary, to the remaining years of the Three-Year Plan based on experience, ramp-up, and assessment of the resources available.

-Y. Content
+B. Content

-- i Principles of Program Design.
-The Annual Plan shall identify and contain programs proposed for implementation by the distribution company pursuant to the Three-Year Plan and which demonstrate consistency with the principles of program design described above in Section 1.23.2. - ii Any program implementation or budget commitments approved in a Three-Year Plan would be summarized in the relevant Annual Plan(s) for clarity and ease of reference. - iii.
-The Three-Year Annual Plan shall contain sections that describeing consistency with the requirements of Section 1.3. - iv.
+- Principles of Program Design.
+The Annual Plan shall identify and contain programs proposed for implementation by the distribution company pursuant to the Three-Year Plan and which demonstrate consistency with the principles of program design described above in Section 1.23.2. - ii.
+Any program implementation or budget commitments approved in a Three-Year Plan would be summarized in the relevant Annual Plan(s) for clarity and ease of reference. - iii.
+The Three Year Annual Plan shall contain sections that describeing consistency with the requirements of Section 1.3. - iv.
 The distribution company shall include a detailed budget for the Annual Plan, covering the annual period beginning the following January 1, that identifies the projected costs; benefits; and energy saving goals of the portfolio and of each program.
 The budget shall identify, at the portfolio level, the projected total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - v.
 The Annual Plans filed October 15 or November 1 will reflect program implementation experience and anticipated changes, shifts in customer demand, changing market costs, and other factors, including a discussion of market transformation impacts as noted above in Section 1.
 The annual detailed budget update shall include the projected costs, benefits, and energy saving goals of each program, as well as the total resource cost of efficiency resources in cents/lifetime kWh or cents/lifetime MMBtu. - vi.
 The Annual Plan shall identify the energy cost savings and bill impacts that Rhode Island ratepayers will realize through its implementation. - vii.
 Program Descriptions - a The distribution company shall, as part of its Annual Plan, describe each program, how it will reach its target market, and how it will be implemented.
 In these descriptions, the distribution company shall demonstrate, as appropriate, how the program is consistent with the principles of program design described above. - b.
-In addition to these basic requirements, the Annual Plan shall address, where appropriate, the following elements: - (1) comprehensiveness of opportunities addressed at customer facilities;
+In addition to these basic requirements, the Annual Plan shall address, where appropriate, the following elements: - comprehensiveness of opportunities addressed at customer facilities; - (2) integration of electric and natural gas energy efficiency implementation and delivery (while still tracking the cost-